codio-content/Coding_with_Javascript-Conditional_statements/.guides/content/Conditional-statements-fdc3.md

-This Unit covers the concept of conditional statements in JavaScript.
+This unit is about using conditional statements in JavaScript.

-Here's a good example.
+Here is a good example:

 ```javascript
 if (number >= 10 && number < 100 ) {  // 1. if number is 2 digits long